jose-dls/ML-Crypto-Public/README.md

 #### Strategy 1

 The first strategy is a simple buy and sell algorithm.
-The LSTM model uses hourly data of the past day (sequence = 24).
+It leverages an LSTM model that uses hourly data of the past day (sequence = 24).
 When the prediction is higher than the current price by 1%, the model buys the cryptocurrency.
 The strategy has a max allocation of 5 positions.
 Once a cryptocurrency dips 1.5% below a trailing stop loss, the strategy sells the cryptocurrency.
+Its trading universe is predefined to 10 cryptocurrencies (defined in self.symbols_a).

 ![Results of Strategy 1](QC%20Strats/Strat%201%20-%20Equity.png)